highlightxyz/generative-art/README.md

 hl.tx.hash: String
 ```

 The transaction hash of the blockchain transaction.
 If you choose to use preselected hashes in the Highlight UI, this will be one of those preselected hashes.
-Example: `0x04c9a6beb46da88f7e955297e53f366654351a61f7d0a8117c12121edddc5bd6`
+Example value: `0x04c9a6beb46da88f7e955297e53f366654351a61f7d0a8117c12121edddc5bd6`

 **timestamp**